Anime North Art Show FAQ

 A: Gallery Momiji, formerly known as the Art Room, is the home of the Anime North Art Show.
-Its curator (the Art Show Director) is David Federman.
+Its curators (the Art Show Directors) are Tiago Medeiros and Danielle Bourgeois.

 Q: What is the Art Show?
 Is it the same as the Comic Market (formerly Artists' Alley)?

 Q: So, why shouldn't I just register for the Comic Market/Crafters' Corner?

 A: Gallery Momiji offers you the freedom to set up your display and then move about the convention space.
 We also offer you the ability to display both 2D and 3D work, in any medium.
 Gallery Momiji is the perfect venue for artists who are looking for display space but also want to enjoy the events that Anime North has to offer, selling work in more than just one medium, or wishing to exhibit limited-edition (or display-only) artwork in addition to their displays elsewhere in the convention.